janw/podcast-archiver/README.md

 ### Changing the filename format

 Podcast Archiver has a `--filename-template` option that allows you to change the particular naming scheme of the archive.
-At this time, the following variables are available:
+The default value for `--filename-template`. is shown in `podcast-archiver --help`, as well as all the available variables.
+The basic ones are:

-* Episode: `episode.title`, `episode.subtitle`, `episode.author`, `episode.published_time`
+* Episode: `episode.title`, `episode.subtitle`, `episode.author`, `episode.published_time`, `episode.original_filename`
 * Podcast: `show.title`, `show.subtitle`, `show.author`, `show.language`

-The field `episode.published_time` is a Python-native datetime, so its exact format can be adjusted further a la `{episode.published_time:%Y-%m-%d}` using [strftime-placeholders](https://strftime.org/).
+Note here that `episode.published_time` is a Python-native datetime, so its exact format can be adjusted further a la `{episode.published_time:%Y-%m-%d %H%M%S}` using [strftime-placeholders](https://strftime.org/).
+By default it uses `%Y-%m-%d` (e.g. 2024-12-31).

-The default value for `--filename-template`. is shown in `podcast-archiver --help`.

 #### Examples